For more information contact:

 An employer may ask anything directly related to bona fide job qualifications, such as the applicant’s availability for the work schedule, job-related interests, ability and experience, or willingness to do the work.

 An employer may ask the applicant questions about race, creed, color, sex, marital status, or national origin if the answer relates to a bona fide occupational qualifications.
-(WAC 162-12-135) Review the circumstances with the Office for Equal Opportunity or Human Resource Services (HRS).
+(WAC 162-12-135) Review the circumstances with Compliance and Civil Rights (CCR) or Human Resource Services (HRS).

-Human Resource Services and the Office for Equal Opportunity may ask questions about race, age, sex, and disability to comply with WSU affirmative action programs.
+HRS and the CCR may ask questions about race, age, sex, and disability to comply with WSU affirmative action programs.
 The applicant furnishes this information voluntarily and it is treated confidentially.
 An employer may ask the applicant questions about race, creed, color, sex, marital status, or national origin if the federal government requires the information.
 (WAC 162-12-150)

 Do not keep any information on race, creed, color, national origin, sex or marital status in the applicant’s personnel file or in any other place where it is available to those who process the application.
 (WAC 162-12-160)